Sunday, December 30, 2012

 While every one else takes his pleasure,

-Seems happy unless he is riding a horse?
+and never Seems happy unless he is riding a horse?

 The Nutcracker and the Sugar-Tongs, Edward Lear